In addition, you can contact the school Safer Schools Police Officer, P.C. Nyle Davidson

 What is Bullying?

 Bullying can be defined as any repeated words or actions, which are aimed at causing someone to feel frightened, miserable and helpless.
+Bullying is deliberately hurtful repeated over a period of time difficult for victims to defend themselves against.

 If you are concerned that your child is being bullied then